GriefSmith/Ctranslator/README.md

-# Spanish → English Translator for Canva
+# transC - Spanish → English Translator for Canva

 A Canva app that translates Spanish text elements to English with a professional review workflow.